Pokemon Brilliant Diamond and Shining Pearl: How to get fossils

 How to excavate fossils

 Fossils are among the different treasures you can find while mining walls in the Grand Underground, so your best chance to get them is to be persistent and mine often.
+Press the R button while exploring the Grand Underground to use the radar.
 Once you've spotted a glowing wall, interact with it to begin the mining minigame.

 The minigame itself is a little reminiscent of Minesweeper.
 Tapping on different parts of the wall with your hammer or pickax will clear that section out and potentially reveal a treasure underneath.
 However, each tap will decrease the wall's structural integrity, so you'll need to carefully consider which parts of the wall to tap.
 If you find a treasure, you must reveal it completely before the wall collapses to collect it.